CCNYRoboticsLab/ccny_rgbd_tools/README.md

  - resolution of the OpenNI camera, through `dynamic reconfigure`.
    QVGA is recommended, VGA is the default
  - in `ccny_rgbd/launch/visual_odometry.launch`: `feature/GFT/n_features`:
    the number of features to detect in each image.
-Default is 150, hhigher numbers (try up to 500) might give more robust tracking)
+Default is 150, higher numbers (try up to 500) might give more robust tracking)

 More info